Madushan98/Ocrt-ToolkIt/README.md

 # OCR Toolkit

-A software application that utilizes Optical Character Recognition (OCR) technology to recognize text in scanned PDF documents and make it searchable and editable.
+A software application that utilizes Optical Character Recognition (OCR) technology to recognize text and add advanced pre-processing techniques to extract text from images with high accuracy.
+Our tool employs techniques such as skewing, rotating, and noise cancelling to enhance images before performing OCR, resulting in reliable and precise text extraction.

 ## Features